 Debt Management Plans

-With this solution, a person sits down and works out a plan for paying off the debt.
+One of the first debt relief options is to develop a debt management plan.
+A person sits down with you and works out a plan for paying off the debt.
 The plan should include: a budget, a plan for spending, and opportunities for debt consolidation.

 The big advantage to debt management plans is that they can help you get your spending under control.
 Even more importantly, you will learn vital personal finance skills during this process, such as budgeting.
 This can also lead to an improved credit score.